Science at UM [S05-ep11]: What if the Earth Tipped Over?

 What if the Earth tips over?
-This is the question that opens the 23rd issue of Lum magazine, dedicated to global warming.
-Ten years after the signing of the Paris Agreement, it is clear that the goal of keeping the global average temperature well below +2 degrees seems increasingly unattainable.
+That is the question that opens the 23rd issue of Lum magazine, dedicated to global warming.
+For it is clear that ten years after the signing of the Paris Agreement, the goal of keeping the global average temperature well below +2 degrees seems increasingly out of reach.
 And the consequences are becoming increasingly apparent.
-Whether it's the Amazon rainforest, glaciers, oceans and their coral reefs or seagrass beds, which we will discuss, or wetlands, entire ecosystems are suffering, and plants and animals are seeing their living conditions transformed.
+Whether it’s the Amazon rainforest, glaciers, the oceans and their coral reefs or seagrass beds—which we’ll discuss—or wetlands, entire ecosystems are suffering, and plants and animals are seeing their living conditions transformed.

 And humans are no exception.
-Explosions of arboviruses and the diseases they spread, inequalities in the face of respiratory problems, vulnerability during heat waves, destabilization of socio-economic systems.
-To address all these issues, ecologists, virologists, epidemiologists, economists, management science researchers, and education researchers speak out in this new issue of Lum.
+The surge in arboviruses and the diseases they spread, inequalities in the face of respiratory problems, vulnerability during heat waves, and the destabilization of socioeconomic systems.
+To address all these issues, ecologists, virologists, epidemiologists, economists, and researchers in management and education share their insights in this new issue of Lum.

-In the second part of the program, we continue our stroll through the botanical garden with its director, John De Vos.
+In the second half of the program, we continue our tour of the botanical garden with its director, John De Vos.

-Finally, our guest for the last three minutes is Marianne Dupré-Gabireau, who will be presenting the next science bar on March 19 at Le Dôme.
-As part of Brain Awareness Week, this science bar will focus on deafness and neurocognitive disorders.
+Finally, our guest for the last three minutes is Marianne Dupré-Gabireau, who will be introducing the upcoming Science Bar on March 19 at the Dôme.
+As part of Brain Awareness Week, this Science Bar will focus on deafness and neurocognitive disorders.

 Co-production: Divergence FM / University of Montpellier